DTOSNER/DTOSNER.github.io/_posts/2022-04-23-heroku-pg-db-to-localhost.md

 tags: [rails, postgres, heroku, wsl2]
 ---

-This topic covers how to transfer data from the Postgres database of you databse hosted on Heroku to your local machine.
+This topic covers how to transfer data from the Postgres database of you application hosted on Heroku to your local machine.

 ## Just commands
 ```console